 In addition to helping us with clues for diagnosing cancer, blood tests are often used to monitor cancer progression and treatments.

-For example, blood work is a very important part of chemotherapy treatment and monitoring.
-The blood tests your oncologist runs right before a chemo session helps monitor how well your dog is feeling, but it is also the most effective way to evaluate your dog’s chemotherapy treatment results.
+For example, blood work is vital to chemotherapy treatment and monitoring.
+The blood tests your oncologist runs right before a chemo session help monitor how well your dog is feeling.
+They are also the most effective way to evaluate your dog’s chemotherapy treatment results.

 Without routine blood work during chemotherapy, your veterinarian is “flying blind.”

 Frequently Asked Questions About Blood Work in Dogs with Cancer